Categories

 In Spanish, de is one of the most common prepositions.
 Generally speaking, this word can be translated as the following: of, from, and about.
 However, depending on the context, de can also be translated as with, by, or in.

 In some instances, de doesn’t translate to anything in English!
-Let’s take a look at simple, grammatically correct sentence structure and when to use de in Spanish.
+Let’s take a look at the three most common uses of this preposition in Spanish.

 3 Most Common Uses of De